mhoffrog/onedev-manual/pages/5min-tutorial.md

   ```
   If you want to try on Windows machine, please follow the [bare metal installation guide](run-on-bare-metal-machine.md)

-1. Access url `http://<onedev host>:6610` to set up OneDev
+1. Point your browser to the url printed in console to set up OneDev

-1. From OneDev projects page, add a project, say _my-app_.
-For demonstration purpose, run below command from your terminal to create a react application:
+1. From OneDev projects page, add a project _my-app_

+1. Run below command from your terminal to create a react application:

   ```
   npx create-react-app my-app